 Theatre Guignol:- A girl is drawn to the Theatre Guignol across the street from her apartment.
 Sitting in the audience, she watches as the marionettes come to life to tell stories.
 The Mother of Toads:- Martin and his girlfriend Karina are in France so that he can research a paper on the occult.
 In the marketplace, Karina picks up a pair of earrings that Martin recognises as being fashioned with the symbol of the Necronomicon.
 The old woman who runs the stall tells him to come to her place in the woods so she can show him an actual copy of the book.
 There she proves to be a witch who turns into a beautiful woman and seduces Martin.
 I Love You:- Mo returns to the Berlin apartment she shares with her boyfriend Axel and starts packing to leave.
 Axel has been drinking and has become frantic in her absence.
 She is determined to leave but he pleads that he loves her and not to go.
 She promises to then tell him the whole truth about her reasons for going.
 Wet Dreams:- Donnie keeps waking from nightmares where he is tempted by a beautiful girl and his penis eaten by the creature she has for a vagina, before waking up into another nightmare where his wife Carla serves his severed penis to him for breakfast.
 He goes to a psychologist in an attempt to stop the nightmares.
 Instead, the advice the psychologist gives him only causes him to pass through progressively more sexually tortured dreams.
 The Accident:- After witnessing a motorcyclist killed on a country ride as they drive by, a little girl asks her mother why people die.
 Vision Stains:- A woman has found that by injecting a drug taken from the eyeball of the recently dead into her own eye, she can absorb the memories of that person.
 She only looks for and chooses drug addicts and homeless women to kill.
 With the flood of memories that come, she dedicates herself to writing down the lives that the people led.
 Sweets:- Estelle announces that she wants to break up with Greg and he pleads with her not to go.
 The two of them had a happy relationship that was based around the fetishistic and gluttonous consumption of sweet food.
 She now introduces him to an exclusive party.

 The horror anthology has a history that goes all the way back to the silent era, although was principally popularised by the British Dead of Night (1945).
 The idea of a show that had a different story each episode and a narrator or linking structure was popularised on television by The Twilight Zone (1959-63) and other series that copied its model, while England’s Amicus studios created their own series of horror anthology films that enjoyed some popularity during the 1960s/70s beginning with Dr Terror’s House of Horrors (1965).
-In more recent years, we have seen the idea of the horror anthology as a meeting ground for various genre directors as in the likes of Twilight Zone – The Movie (1983), Necronomicon (1993), Three … Extremes (2004), Chillerama (2011), The ABCs of Death (2012), V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
+In more recent years, we have seen the idea of the horror anthology as a meeting ground for various genre directors as in the likes of Twilight Zone – The Movie (1983), Necronomicon (1993), Three … Extremes (2004), Chillerama (2011), The ABCs of Death (2012), V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017) and Nightmare Cinema (2018).
 The Theatre Bizarre is one such multi-director horror anthology that has been put together by a consortium of French genre fans and US producers primarily of short films for dvd extra releases of genre material.

 The wraparound segments come from Jeremy Kasten, a director who previously made All Souls Day (2005), The Thirst (2006), the remake of The Wizard of Gore (2007) and The Dead Ones (2018).
 We are introduced to a girl (Virginia Newcomb) in a frenzied state in her apartment.
 She goes to a theatre across the street and sits down in the audience where marionettes come to life and perform a series of bizarre acts.
 In between the segments, the MC (Udo Kier) gradually becomes more human and the girl more puppet-like before he eventually folds her up and places her into a box.
 The puppet scenes have a colourful bizarreness to them, although the complaint might be that none of them are tied to the episodes they supposedly introduce.